rnkn/fountain-mode/README.md

  - Integration with `electric-pair-mode` to insert emphasis delimiters with single key (i.e. `*` or `_`)
  - Integration with `imenu` (sections, scene headings, notes)
- - Intergration with `auto-insert` for title page metadata
+ - Integration with `auto-insert` for title page metadata
- - Integreation with `which-function-mode` to display live-update of current page and page count in mode-line
+ - Integration with `which-function-mode` to display live-update of current page and page count in mode-line
  - Automatically add/remove character `(CONT'D)`
  - Toggle syntax highlighting of each element